 3. The Accounts Payable department will let you know DOA’s decision.

-Generally, when two or more travelers stay in the same room, the allowable lodging rate is the destination rate (ROOM rate) plus the amount charged by the lodging facility for the additional person. (**In other words, if two travelers share a room, each is NOT allowed the maximum rate–unless approval is granted by the Assistant Vice President for Finance and Controller–see EXCEPTION #2 BELOW; one traveler is allowed the maximum lodging rate plus the additional cost of the additional person.)
+Generally, when two or more travelers stay in the same room, the allowable lodging rate is the destination rate (ROOM rate) plus the amount charged by the lodging facility for the additional person. (**In other words, if two travelers share a room, each is NOT allowed the maximum rate of up to 150% of the allowed rate, but the Associate Vice President for Finance has authority to approve a “per person” GSA rate; see EXCEPTION #2 BELOW.
+One traveler is allowed the maximum lodging rate plus the additional cost of the additional person.)
 The itemized hotel receipt MUST show the additional charge separately from the room charge.
-If the hotel bill indicates that more than one person stayed in the room, a written explanation must be provided, along with the rate difference between single and double rates charged by that hotel.
-If the rate for a double is the same as a single, please make a note of that fact on the receipt.
+If the hotel bill indicates that more than one person stayed in the room, include an explanation in the comments section in Chrome River, including the rate difference–if there were a rate difference–between single and double rates charged by that hotel.
+If the rate for a double is the same as a single, please make a note of that fact in the comments section in Chrome River.

-If you share the cost of a room, each official business traveler is allowed the rate that is shown on the lodging rate table AS LONG AS the room was not in any way an upgrade AND AS LONG AS the Assistant Vice President for Finance and Controller has approved this expense in advance.
-REASON:: Remember, state regulations require an exception from DOA in advance for any ROOM RATE that exceeds 150% of the lodging rate on the table.
-The Assistant Vice President for Finance and Controller has been given authority by DOA to approve the rate on the table for EACH official business traveler in the room.
+If you share the cost of a room, each official business traveler is allowed the “allowed” rate AS LONG AS the room was not in any way an upgrade AND AS LONG AS the Associate Vice President for Finance has approved this expense in advance.
+REASON: Remember, state regulations require an exception from DOA in advance for any ROOM RATE that exceeds 150% of the lodging rate on the table.
+The Associate Vice President for Finance has been given authority by DOA to approve the allowed rate for EACH official business traveler in the room.
+If the room rate exceeds 150% of the allowed rate AND “sharing a room” is marked in Chrome River, the request will automatically route to the appropriate person for review.

 An Example for clarity: The allowed rate is $138, but UMW can pay as follows: